 Shock causes

-Shock is caused by four major categories of shock causes are encountered in EMS by EMTs and paramedics:
+Four major categories of shock are encountered in by EMTs and paramedics:

 Septic shock can occur when an untreated or inadequately treated infection (usually bacterial) is allowed to progress.
 Bacteria often produce poisonous chemicals (toxins) which can cause injury throughout the body.
 When large quantities of these bacteria, and their toxins, begin circulating in the bloodstream, every organ and tissue in the body is at risk of their damaging effects.
 The most damaging consequences of these bacteria and toxins include poor functioning of the heart muscle; widening of the diameter of the blood vessels; a drop in blood pressure; activation of the blood clotting system, causing blood clots, followed by a risk of uncontrollable bleeding; damage to the lungs, causing acute respiratory distress syndrome; liver failure; kidney failure; and coma.